apache/cassandra-java-driver/upgrade_guide/README.md

         ...
     }
     ```

 22. The interface `IdempotenceAwarePreparedStatement` has been removed
     and now the `PreparedStatement` interface exposes 2 new methods,
     `setIdempotent(Boolean)` and `isIdempotent()`.

-22. `RetryPolicy` and `ExtendedRetryPolicy` (introduced in 2.1.10)
+23. `RetryPolicy` and `ExtendedRetryPolicy` (introduced in 2.1.10)
     were merged together; as a consequence, `RetryPolicy` now has one
     more method: `onRequestError`; see
     [JAVA-819](https://datastax-oss.atlassian.net/browse/JAVA-819) for
     more information.
 Furthermore, `FallthroughRetryPolicy` now returns
     `RetryDecision.rethrow()` when `onRequestError` is called.

+24. 'DseAuthProvider' has been deprecated and is now replaced by
+    'DseGSSAPIAuthProvider' for kerberos authentication.
+'DsePlainTextAuthProvider'
+    has been introduced to handle plain text authentication with the
+    'DseAuthenticator'.

 ### 2.1.8

 2.1.8 is binary-compatible with 2.1.7 but introduces a small change in the
 driver's behavior:

 1. The list of contact points provided at startup is now shuffled before trying